Managing analytical code development#

 Code documentation is essential for business continuity and sustainability.

-• Every function should be documented in the code, so that it is clear what the function is supposed to do.
+• You should document every function in the code, so it is clear what each function is supposed to do.

 • Function documentation should include what goes in and what comes out of each function.

-• Where code will be run or re-used by others, documentation should include usage examples and test data.
+• Where others will run or re-used the code, documentation should include usage examples and test data.

 What are the dependencies?#